Fourth Sunday of Easter (B)

 Homily

 Still, we long for a voice that is true.
 One that is pure.
 A voice we can follow with confidence: unconcerned that a hired hand might be masquerading as a shepherd, or a wolf may be lurking beneath sheep’s clothing.
 Problem is we’re not trained to recognize such a voice.
-We can have a tin ear when it comes to knowing a genuine voice, from a counterfeit one.
-So reliable voices goes unperceived-- and we deceived.
-So we chase after voices in the wind, vanishing voices, that sooner or later disappoint and betray the trust we place in them.
+We can have a tin ear when it comes to knowing a genuine voice from a counterfeit one.
+So reliable voices often go unperceived -- and we deceived.
+We chase after voices in the wind, vanishing voices, that sooner or later disappoint and betray the trust we place in them.
 But we continue looking: maybe a fresh voice will bring us what we seek.
 Maybe.

 God of lasting love, fulfil your plan of salvation to gather into one fold the peoples of the whole world.
 Let everyone on earth recognise your Christ as the Good Shepherd, who freely lays down his life for all to take it up again in power.
 Grant this through Christ our Lord.
 Amen.
 (ICEL; 1998)